-The use of Supplier Segmentation for supply base implies categorizing suppliers through analysis and prioritization process solely to allocate suitable resources, manage and monitor them.
+Supplier Segmentation for supply base implies categorizing suppliers through analysis and prioritization process solely to allocate suitable resources, and manage and monitor them.
 Unfortunately, no one supplier segmentation applies to every business model.
-Today, segmentation complexities require multidimensional matrices to address all associated peculiarities and risk factors.
+Complex segmentation requires multidimensional matrices to address all associated peculiarities and risk factors.

 So, What is the Supplier Segmentation Matrix?

 The supplier segmentation matrix is created majorly for activities like sourcing negotiations and supply base rationalization.
-Typical segmentation exercises help define “how dependent your business operation is on a particular supplier(s)?” or “how costly or difficult it is to switching supplier?”.
+Typical segmentation exercises help define “how dependent your business operation is on a particular supplier(s)?” or “how costly or difficult it is to switch suppliers?”.

-Nevertheless, there are several other considerations like competition, performance potential, market factors, and other considerations that can add to segmentation challenges.
+Nevertheless, several other considerations like competition, performance potential, market factors, and other references can add to segmentation challenges.
 Getting familiar with these attributes or characteristics of critical suppliers can be attained while working with them.
 A typical approach is examining the supply base by “spend” and “risk.”

 - The spend factor entails more concentration on critical suppliers to your business process and on whom you are willing to spend time and resources.

-- The risk factor entails the degree of exposure your business has to performance failures from suppliers—for example, late deliveries, service failures, warranty problems, quality defects, and more.
+- The risk factor entails the degree of exposure your business has to supplier performance failures—for example, late deliveries, service failures, warranty problems, quality defects, etc.

-While some risks are common, every business faces its specific types of threats in regards to suppliers.
-Concerning risk, the identification of vital supplier risk factors that can unfavorably affect your business process can be used for performance evaluations as well as in creating practical preventive actions.
+While some risks are shared, every business faces specific types of threats regarding suppliers.
+Concerning risk, identifying vital supplier risk factors that can unfavourably affect your business process can be used for performance evaluations and in creating practical preventive actions.